shantanupatne/imageproc-stm32/README.md

-# imageproc-stm32
+# Rudimentary Image Processing on STM32F407G Discovery Board

-Rudimentary Image Processing on STM32F407G Discovery Board
+We capture video frames on desktop camera and send to STM32 board through UART to apply simple real-time image processing techniques.